mindfulness-and-stress-reduction

 Guided Meditation Script 1: Body Scan for Awareness

-This body scan meditation helps individuals become aware of physical sensations and emotional responses in the body.
+This body scan meditation helps individuals become aware of physical sensations and emotional responses stored in the body.
+The technique is widely used in mindfulness-based stress reduction programs and is effective for grounding and relaxation.

 Instructions

 Find a quiet space where you won’t be disturbed.
 Sit or lie down comfortably.
-Close your eyes and take a few deep breaths.
+Place your hands on your belly or at your sides.
+Close your eyes and take three deep breaths, exhaling slowly through the mouth.
+Allow your body to settle into the support beneath you.

 Script

 Begin by bringing your attention to your toes.
-Notice any sensations you feel, whether it’s warmth, tension, or relaxation.
+Notice any sensations you feel, whether it’s warmth, tingling, tension, or relaxation.
+You don’t need to change anything—simply observe.
 Allow your breath to flow naturally as you focus on your toes.

 Instructions